Krishna Ballabh Sahay: Political life

-After independence, when the interim government was formed in Bihar, K.B.
-Sahay was given the Revenue ministry since it was his pet subject.
-This gave him an opportunity to fulfill his cherished dream of relieving the peasants from the clutches of zamindars.
-K. B. Sahay was assisted suitably by Sri Bajrang Sahay in drafting "Abolition of Zamindari" Bill and the credit for its successful implementation goes to Sri Krishna Babu who faced the brunt of the zamindars in the Bihar Assembly and got it passed successfully.

 He is credited with having authored and passed the first pioneering legislation in the country to abolish the Zamindari system.
 In 1952, it was the first such legislation in the country.
 With the Bill becoming an Act (Bihar Act 30 of 1950), it sent shock waves among the zamindars all over Bihar and these zamindars under the leadership of Dr. Kameshwar Singh of Darbhanga decided to challenge the Act as a violation of Article 14 of the Constitution of India.
-During this period, Sri K. B. Sahay also survived a body blow intended to wipe him out.
-K.B.
-Sahay was almost alone in his crusade for land reforms in the formative 1950s and '60s.
+During this period, Sahay also survived a body blow intended to wipe him out.
+He was almost alone in his crusade for land reforms in the formative 1950s and 1960s.
 Bihar was the first to introduce legislation to abolish zamindari.
 But Patna High Court struck down the Act, as did the Supreme Court.
 It was this that led an exasperated Jawaharlal Nehru to push the first amendment to the Constitution.
 The Constitution of India was amended for the first time and Article 31 (A) and Article 31 (B) were added to nullify the effect of Article 14.
 The legislation on land ceilings was introduced in the Assembly in 1955.
 A watered-down version was passed only in 1959 and got presidential assent in 1962.

-K. B. Sahay contested the first assembly elections of 1952 from Giridih and won by a handsome margin to return as the revenue minister to the Government of Bihar in Sri Babu's cabinet.
+Sahay contested the first assembly elections of 1952 from Giridih and won by a handsome margin to return as the revenue minister to the Government of Bihar in Babu's cabinet.
 But in 1957, he was defeated in the assembly election from Giridih by Raja Kamakhya Narayan Singh of Padma (Hazaribag).
 However, K. B. Sahay won the assembly elections of 1962 to enter the Bihar Assembly for the third time.
-In 1957, during the leadership struggle between Dr. S K Sinha and Dr. Anugrah Narayan Sinha, he supported Anugrah Babu for becoming Chief Minister.
-However Sri Krishna Babu won and again became the CM with Anugrah Babu as his deputy.
+In 1957, during the leadership struggle between Dr. S K Sinha and Dr. Anugrah Narayan Sinha, he supported Anugrah Sinha for becoming Chief Minister.
+However Sri Krishna Babu won and again became the Chief Minister with Anugrah Sinha as his deputy.